csiro-dcfp/pangeo_hpc/README.md

-# Scripts and advice for running Pangeo with `dask-jobqueue` on NCI's Gadi, Pawsey's Zeus and CSIRO's Pearcey
+# Scripts and advice for running Pangeo with `dask-jobqueue` on NCI's Gadi, Pawsey's Zeus and CSIRO's Petrichor
 These are the scripts that I (Dougie) use.
 They may be useful to you.

 (Note that the NCI-recommended approach for using Pangeo on Gadi is outlined here: https://nci-data-training.readthedocs.io/en/latest/_notebook/prep/pangeo.html.
 The scripts and instructions in this repo describe an alternative approach where users can manage their own conda environment and scale clusters using `dask-jobqueue`)